planttheidea/moize/README.md

 ## Benchmarks

-All values provided are the number of operations per second (ops/sec) calculated by the [Benchmark suite](https://benchmarkjs.com/).
+All values provided are the number of operations per second calculated by the [Benchmark suite](https://benchmarkjs.com/), where a higher value is better.
 Each benchmark was performed using the default configuration of the library, with a fibonacci calculation based on a starting parameter of `35`, using single and multiple parameters with different object types.
 The results were averaged to determine overall speed across possible usage.

 **NOTE**: `lodash`, `ramda`, and `underscore` do not support mulitple-parameter memoization without use of a `resolver` function.
-For consistency in comparison, each use the same `resolver` than returns the result of `JSON.stringify` on the arguments.
+For consistency in comparison, each use the same `resolver` that returns the result of `JSON.stringify` on the arguments.

 | Name         | Overall (average) | Single (average) | Multiple (average) | single primitive | single array   | single object  | multiple primitive | multiple array | multiple object |
 | ------------ | ----------------- | ---------------- | ------------------ | ---------------- | -------------- | -------------- | ------------------ | -------------- | --------------- |